sxidsvit/ai-finance-platform/README.md

 ## Core Functionality

-*The app provides a user-friendly interface  through the following key features*
+*The AI Finance Platform offers a range of functionalities to support your investment journey*:

-- User Authentication: Securely sign in and manage your account
+* **User Authentication:** Securely create an account and manage your profile information.
+* **Investment Analysis:** Utilize AI-powered tools to analyze market trends and identify potential investment opportunities.
+* **Data Visualization:** Gain insights from interactive charts and graphs that represent financial data.
+* **Portfolio Management:** Track your investments and monitor performance over time.

 ## Tech Stack

 **Frontend (Client-Side):**

-- **Next.js 15:** Leverage the power of Next.js for a robust and performant frontend foundation.
+* **Next.js 15:** Provides a robust and performant foundation for the user interface.
-- **Tailwind CSS & Shadcn UI:** Craft a visually appealing and responsive user interface with the aid of Tailwind CSS and Schadcn UI components.
+* **Tailwind CSS & Shadcn UI:** Enables the creation of a visually appealing and responsive user interface.
-- **Clerk:** Simplify user authentication and authorization with Clerk's comprehensive features.
+* **Clerk:** Simplifies user authentication and authorization processes.
-- **ArcJet:** A developer-first approach to **security**: bot detection, rate limiting, email validation, attack protection & data redaction.
+* **ArcJet:** Offers a comprehensive security suite including bot detection, rate limiting, and data redaction.
-- **Inngest:** A powerful platform for building reliable and scalable backend systems, providing developers with simple APIs and SDKs to manage asynchronous tasks, orchestration of business processes and control of functions without the need to manage complex infrastructure.
+* **Inngest:** Provides a powerful platform for building scalable backend systems with efficient task management.
+* **Resend:** Deliver transactional and marketing emails at scale.
-- **Zod, Rechart, date-fns:** Zod for data validation, Rechart for data visualization, and date-fns for effective date and time manipulation.
+* **Zod, Rechart, date-fns:** Enhances the platform with data validation, data visualization capabilities, and effective date/time manipulation.

 **Backend (Server-Side):**

-- **Supabase & PostgreSQL:** Supabase is an open source Firebase alternative and PostgreSQL is robust database management.
+* **Supabase & PostgreSQL:** Leverages Supabase, an open-source Firebase alternative, alongside PostgreSQL for robust database management.
-- **Prisma:** Streamline data access and interactions with  PostgreSQL database using Prisma.
+* **Prisma:** Streamlines data access and interaction with the PostgreSQL database.

 ![]()<img src="tables.png" width="450" height="360" style="display: block; margin-left:100px ;">